Insurance

 2. Customer segmentation

 Customers are assigned to pricing segments based on age, claim history, or loyalty status.
+The rules engine performs tasks such as evaluating customer data, checking it against predefined criteria, and assigning each customer to the appropriate segment.
 These segments affect the premiums offered.

 3. Validation check